Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 2. Mortgage Interest

 The interest you pay on your home mortgage can total many thousands of dollars, particularly at the beginning of the loan.
 Luckily, you can deduct that interest from your taxable income.
-This is applicable for debt up to $750,000 or $375,000 if you’re married filing separately through 2025.
+This is applicable for debt up to $750,000 or $375,000 if you’re married filing separately.
+Under the One Big Beautiful Bill Act, these amounts have been made permanent and are no longer set to revert to the pre‑2017 limit of $1 million (or $500,000) after 2025.
 If you bought your home on or before Dec.
-15, 2017, you can deduct mortgage interest on debt up to $1 million or $500,000 if you’re married filing separately.
+15, 2017, the pre-2017 limits apply and you can still deduct mortgage interest on debt up to $1 million or $500,000 if you’re married filing separately.

 3. Property Taxes